Lampasas District Court and County Court Plan

 8.3.4 Felony Defendants with Mental Health Concerns

-Attorneys appointed to represent criminal defendants with mental health concerns shall be qualified through the Lampasas County Mental Health Initiative.
-Said attorneys shall display an interest in representing defendants with mental health issues, shall be otherwise qualified for appointment to represent indigent criminal defendants, or shall be appointed with a mentor, shall be approved by the judges, and are encouraged to complete training through the Lampasas County Mental Health Initiative.
+Attorneys appointed to represent criminal defendants with mental health concerns shall display an interest in representing defendants with mental health issues, shall be otherwise qualified for appointment to represent indigent criminal defendants, shall complete 3 hours of continuing legal education related to the representation of defendants with mental health concerns, and shall be approved by the District Judge.

 8.3.5 Non-Death Penalty Capital Felony Cases